fzipi/security-talk-glasgow/PITCHME.md

 +++
 ### Typing

+@ul

 - In the end there is a typing problem
 - All the web is a `string`
 - But we have different types in our code, and in our DB
 - And what about codifications?

+@ulend

 +++
 ### Sanitize all inputs

+@ul

 - All inputs must be sanitized
 - The resposibility relies on the `sub` that receives the data (this is easier when using MVC)

+@ulend

 ---
 ### Validation

 - Is the act of dinamically execute and test a program, so it conforms with the actual requirements.
 - Do you remember, we already did verification!
 - Once we have valid type for our data, is it valid in our context?
 - If it is some ID, it is valid and the user can access it?

 ---
 ## Context and Codification

+@ul

 - Codification depends on context.
 - You cannot codify output as HTML, if you are outputting JS
 - Sanitization will depend on context also (see for example Taint mode)

+@ulend

 ---
 ## OWASP Top Ten

-1. Injection
+- 1. Injection
-2. Broken Authentication and Session Management
+- 2. Broken Authentication and Session Management
+...

-7. XSS (CSP)
+- 7. XSS (CSP)
+...

-9. Using Components With Known Vulnerabilities
+- 9. Using Components With Known Vulnerabilities
-10. Insufficient Logging and Monitoring
+- 10. Insufficient Logging and Monitoring

 ---
 ## CSP: Content Security Policy